tvuylsteke/ghsandbox/architectural-discussion-backuparchivedr.md

 ## App & Data Migration
 * **What does your on-premises infrastructure look like?
 Hyper-V, VMware, Baremetal, etc?**

     Determine the supportability in DR migration.
-This will dictate the path that should be taken with Azure Site Recovery. [[site-recovery-workload](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-workload)]
+This will dictate the path that should be taken with Azure Site Recovery.
+For more information, see [Site Recovery Workload](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-workload)

 * **What types of Operating Systems are in place today for your applications?**

     Understand what Operating Systems will be supported for migration.
-Depending on the OS, the VHD may need to be lifted and shifted as Azure Site Recovery may not support the OS. [[support-for-replicated-machine-os-versions](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-support-matrix-to-azure#support-for-replicated-machine-os-versions)]
+Depending on the OS, the VHD may need to be lifted and shifted as Azure Site Recovery may not support the OS.
+For more information, see [Support For Replicated Machine OS Versions](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-support-matrix-to-azure#support-for-replicated-machine-os-versions)

 * **What types of workloads are you looking to backup?
 Do those workloads need to be filesystem or application consistent?**

-    Depending on Filesystem or Application consistency, that will dictate the backup solution to leverage (Azure Backup Agent, Azure Backup Server, or Azure Backup for IaaS). [[which-azure-backup-components-should-i-use](https://docs.microsoft.com/en-us/azure/backup/backup-introduction-to-azure-backup#which-azure-backup-components-should-i-use)]
+    Depending on Filesystem or Application consistency, that will dictate the backup solution to leverage (Azure Backup Agent, Azure Backup Server, or Azure Backup for IaaS).
+For more information, see [Which Azure Backup Components Should I Use](https://docs.microsoft.com/en-us/azure/backup/backup-introduction-to-azure-backup#which-azure-backup-components-should-i-use)

 ## Distributed Architecture

 * **Are you looking at Disaster Recovery between on-premises to Azure or Azure to Azure?**

-    Determine the desired Disaster Recovery scenario, and how Azure Site Recovery can be used for Disaster Recovery. [[what-can-i-replicate](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-overview#what-can-i-replicate)]
+    Determine the desired Disaster Recovery scenario, and how Azure Site Recovery can be used for Disaster Recovery. [[What Can I Replicate](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-overview#what-can-i-replicate)]

 * **For backups, are you protecting workloads in Azure or only on-premises?**

     Understand the need for Locally Redundant Storage (LRS) vs Geograpically Redundant Storage (GRS) for retaining data.
-Consider the wider scenario to meet attestations of "offsite" data, this will decrease risk of a large failure. [[set-storage-replication](https://docs.microsoft.com/en-us/azure/backup/backup-azure-vms-first-look-arm#create-a-recovery-services-vault-for-a-vm#set-storage-replication)]
+Consider the wider scenario to meet attestations of "offsite" data, this will decrease risk of a large failure. [[Set Storage Replication](https://docs.microsoft.com/en-us/azure/backup/backup-azure-vms-first-look-arm#create-a-recovery-services-vault-for-a-vm#set-storage-replication)]

 ## High Availability and Business Continuity / Disaster Recovery